North Sea Transition Authority

-Established in April 2015 as an executive agency of the Department for Business, Energy and Industrial Strategy, on 1 October 2016 the Oil and Gas Authority was incorporated as a Government Company, with the Secretary of State for Business, Energy and Industrial Strategy the sole shareholder and headquartered in Aberdeen with another office in London, which is also its registered company address.
-As of the 6 March 2019, Tim Eggar is the chair.
+Established in April 2015 as a non-departmental public body of the then Department for Business, Energy and Industrial Strategy (now the Department for Energy Security and Net Zero), on 1 October 2016 the Oil and Gas Authority was incorporated, with the then Secretary of State for Business, Energy and Industrial Strategy (now the Secretary of State for Energy Security and Net Zero) the sole shareholder and headquartered in Aberdeen with another office in London, which is also its registered company address.
+As of the 22 October 2024, Liz Ditchburn is the chair.

 History

-In June 2013, the UK government asked Sir Ian Wood of Wood Group to conduct a review into maximising the recovery of oil and gas from the UK Continental Shelf.
+In June 2013, the UK government asked Sir Ian Wood of Wood Group to conduct a review to maximise the recovery of oil and gas from the UK Continental Shelf.
 One of the recommendations of the Wood Review was the creation of an independent economic regulator for the sector.
 Subsequently the OGA was launched on 1 April 2015 as an executive agency of the Department of Energy and Climate Change.
-The Energy Act 2016, which received Royal Assent in May 2016, created the legislative framework to formally establish the OGA as a government company, limited by shares under the Companies Act 2006, with the Secretary of State for Business, Energy and Industrial Strategy the sole shareholder.
+The Energy Act 2016, which received royal assent in May 2016, created the legislative framework to formally establish the OGA as a government company, limited by shares under the Companies Act 2006, with the then Secretary of State for Business, Energy and Industrial Strategy (now the Secretary of State for Energy Security and Net Zero) the sole shareholder.
 The Energy Act 2016 also provided the OGA with new regulatory powers, including the ability to participate in meetings with operators, to have access to data, provide dispute resolution and introduce a range of sanctions such as enforcement notices and fines of up to £1 million.
-On the 6 March 2019, Frances Morris-Jones was replaced by Tim Eggar as the chairman of the authority.
+On 6 March 2019, Frances Morris-Jones was replaced by Tim Eggar as the chairman of the authority.